EpocDotFr/sticky-notes-kanboard-sync/README.md

 This file watcher will perform the Kanboard synchronization actions (using its [JSON-RPC API](https://kanboard.net/documentation/api-json-rpc)) each time the file is finished to be modified, at the end of an idle timeout (5 seconds), because it seems all Sticky Notes versions
-"streams" modifications directly to the storage file, thus making the "modified" event be raised several times a second.
-This prevent to send tens of requests in a couple of seconds to Kanboard.
-Also, the [JSON-RPC batch](http://www.jsonrpc.org/specification#batch) requests technique is also used to reduce the number of HTTP requests sent to Kanboard, for obvious optimization reasons.
+"streams" modifications directly to the storage file, thus making the "modified" event be raised a lot of times per seconds.
+This prevent to send tens of HTTP requests in a couple of seconds to Kanboard.
+The [JSON-RPC batch](http://www.jsonrpc.org/specification#batch) requests technique is used to reduce the number of HTTP requests sent to Kanboard, for obvious optimization reasons.

 The script keeps track of synchronization data in the `data/sync.sqlite` [SQLite](https://en.wikipedia.org/wiki/SQLite) database file.
-It allow the script to know what notes to create, delete or update.
+It allow the script to know what notes to create, delete or update in Kanboard.

 ## Sticky Notes data files retro-engineering